Catalina 32' "Heather Jean"

 - Put gear lever on the port side of binnacle in neutral.

-- Crack throttle lever on the starboard side of the binnacle.
+- Throttle up a touch on the starboard side of the binnacle.

 - After engine has started, check that water is coming out of exhaust.
 (Underneath port stern.)
 If not, stop engine.